nuggreat/kOS-updater-requester/README.md

   the 12 functions are sorted into 2 categories 1st is called "File Tools" the 2nd is "Directory Tools" theas categories are in the form of 2 buttons at the top of the GUI.
 A dropdown menu below the tool buttons is where you select the exact function you want to use.

+  NOTE: as the file_util script is so large it is recommended you make a compiled version to speed up load times on boot as it can take several seconds to start after having typed RUN

   File Tools:

     Copy Files: Copies a file defined by Source to the directory defined by Destination